Planning to #OptOutside on Black Friday, but not sure how? Here are a few ideas to get you started!

-Try an outdoor activity that you don’t usually do: slacklining, mountain biking in a costume, roller skiing, trail running, geocaching…
+Try an outdoor activity that you don’t usually do: slacklining, mountain biking, roller skiing, trail running, geocaching…

 A lot of projects rely on ordinary people to help collect data on the natural world, and many can be done on your own time.
 Find a citizen science project you can join.

 5. Take a nap in your backyard to recover from your food coma

 Even if the view from your backyard isn't quite this spectacular, lounging in a hammock or on the porch is a great way to spend an afternoon—especially after a big meal.

 6. See who can spend the most consecutive hours outside

 Make this a friendly competition—or just have fun making it happen!
 We recommend starting at midnight the day after Thanksgiving and going through the following midnight.
 That’s a whole 24 hours of adventure...